-Why is the RPA map being updated now?
+Why was the RPA map updated in 2017?

 - Regulatory requirement.
 The map must be updated periodically to comply with state law and the County’s Chesapeake Bay Preservation Ordinance.
-The RPA map was last updated in 2003.
+Before the 2017 update, the RPA map was last updated in 2003.

 - New information from recent assessments.
 The County completed a Natural Resources Inventory in 2008, and conducted a stream assessment and storm sewer mapping for the Stormwater Master Plan in 2014.
-As a result of this work, some new segments of stream have been identified, and some features that are identified as streams on the 2003 map have been confirmed as other types of stormwater structures.
-Wetland areas identified in the natural resource inventory are being added to the map as well.
+As a result of this work, some new segments of stream were identified, and some features that were identified as streams on the 2003 map have been confirmed as other types of stormwater structures.
+Wetland areas identified in the natural resource inventory have been added to the map as well.

-View the Proposed Streams, Watersheds and RPA map.
-Revised April, 2017
+View the final Adopted Streams, Watersheds and RPA Map Effective January, 2018

 The updated map was approved by the County Board on July 15th, 2017 and will take effect on January 1, 2018.